buggyrace/buggy-race-about/docs/teaching/the-report.md

-The server provides buttons so a logged-in student can download their accumulated task texts as a single file suitable for dropping into the `report.html` template that they are pressumably adding to their buggy editor.
+The server provides buttons so a logged-in student can download their accumulated task texts as a single file suitable for dropping into the `report.html` template that they are presumably adding to their buggy editor.
 This can also do markdown to HTML conversion.